sandialabs/wiretap/README.md

 ./wiretap expose --local 80 --remote 8080
 ```

-Now all Wiretap Servers will be bound to listen on port 8080/tcp and proxy connections to your service on port 80/tcp.
+Now all existing Wiretap Servers will bind listeners on port 8080/tcp and proxy connections from that port to your local Client machine on port 80/tcp.
 By default this uses IPv6, so make sure any exposed services listening on the Client support IPv6 as well.

 To configure Wiretap to only use IPv4, use the `configure` command's `--disable-ipv6` option.